Ōgi logo Ōgi

 Lance

-A Lance () moves any number of squares straight forward along its file.
-It cannot move backward or sideways, and it never jumps over other pieces.
-It captures by ending its move on the opponent's piece.
+A Lance () moves any number of squares in a straight line, only forward, along its file.
+It cannot move backward or sideways, and never jumps over a piece.
+It captures by ending its movement on the opponent's piece.

 Promoted Lance